 The lamp has signs of wear consistent with its age and use.

 The lamp is in good overall condition appart from some scratches.
-The shade has small dents.

 The mechanical system of the lamp functions fine.

-The joints are held by one screw.
+The joints are held by two screws.

 The electrical equipment was renewed and refurbished with a three-wire system and a black cloth coated cord was used.